ocoffey/csc-211-su18/assignments/a03/readme.md

 This assignment is to be completed individually.
 You are not allowed to share your code with other students.
 The assignment is worth a total of 100 points.
 If you have any questions, visit us during office hours and/or post those questions on [Piazza](https://piazza.com) using the appropriate folder tag.

 1. Privileges.
-This program should prompt the user for an age, and then output one of the following depending on the age given: "Too young!" for anyone under 16; "Can drive" for those between 16 and 18; "Can join the military" for those between 18 and 21; and finally "Can have a beer" for ages greater than or equal to 21.
+This program should prompt the user for an age, and then output one of the following depending on the age given: "Too young!" for anyone under 16; "Can drive" for those in the interval [16, 18); "Can join the military" for those in [18,21); and finally "Can have a beer" for ages greater than or equal to 21.

 1. Addition.
 Prompt the user for two numbers, then output the following string: `"<a> + <b> = <c>"` where `a` is the first number given, `b` is the second, and `c` is the sum.